ladybug-tools/spider-2020/sandbox/spider-idf-viewer/README.md

 ### Spider IDF Viewer

-The script enables you to open EnergyPlus Input Data Files (IDF) from ypur computer or via a URL.
+The script enables you to open EnergyPlus Input Data Files (IDF) from your computer or via a URL.
 Ths script locates all surfaces and windows data and displays them in 3D in your browser.

 * You can rotate, zoom and pan the model by clicking or touching
 * Clicking on a surface allow you to display parametric data for the surface